Carmen1104/AlgoandProg/README.md

 # AlgoandProg
-# my repository for all things algoandprog this semester
+# I tried my best for the forums questions but its still wrong